 I'm British and therefore my desire to discuss weather at every opportunity remains bubbling merrily under the surface.
-I can't help myself, it is simple genetics.
+I can't help myself, it’s simple genetics.
 I come from a long line of weather dominated conversationalists and it's hard to fight the impulse to suddenly expound on the wonders of weather, or more to the point the exciting differences between the myriad kinds of rain that can be found within my former island home.
 Even so, I try to keep it under wraps.

 Germans do not on the whole go in for small talk, weather or otherwise.
 Whenever I broach the topic of weather conversations, many of my German friends and colleagues roll their eyes with such viciousness they detach their retinas.
 However, snowfall does open conversational doors in a way that rain or fog do not.
 Snow is to be enjoyed, such as when I went for a stroll yesterday and found that the whole city had donned their winter finery and decided to do the same.
 Each turn seemed to reveal more and more chocolate box scenes of children sledging or throwing snowballs, until I began to wonder whether I was walking through Germany or the set of a forgotten Frank Capra movie.

-Snow is also an indicator that the much longed for skiing period has or is about to begin.
-Skiing weather is much hoped for and anticipation begins in earnest around October.
-I have friends who will regularly watch live webcam feeds from favoured skiing resorts, hoping to see signs that the weather is right to don skis and fluorescent garb and traipse up a mountain only to slide back down again.
+Snow is also an indicator that the much longed-for skiing period has or is about to begin, which always cheers up the winter sport loving Germans.
+Skiing, weather depending, begins in earnest around October.
+I have friends who will regularly watch live webcam feeds from favoured skiing resorts, hoping to see signs that the weather is right to don skis and fluorescent garb to traipse up a mountain, only to slide back down again later.

 So, you can imagine their joy with recent heavy snowfall around Southern Germany.
 Although great news for lovers of winter sport, snowfall for the rest of us is an indicator of how dangerous the morning commute will be.
 Usually I ignore the morning traffic reports, but today I sat patiently next to the radio as if waiting for an official message from the Queen or the result of a daily Antenna Bayern competition.
 Thankfully, Germany doesn’t do the hyperbolic news reporting that is a bulwark of most news outlets in the UK whenever there is a slight dusting of snow.
 There really isn’t a need to scare the hell out of everyone with stories of sleeping in cars due to road closures, if only because it is expected.
-Advice for drivers in winter always suggests having a spare shovel and some spare clothing and blankets should the worst happen and you are stuck sitting in traffic all night.
+Advice for drivers in winter always suggests having a spare shovel or some clothing and blankets handy should the worst happen and you are stuck sitting in traffic all night.
 Granted, not many people heed this advice, but the advice is still there.

 Safety on the roads, safety on the pavements and digging my car out are now my primary concerns when it snows.
 This final realisation is the last nail in the coffin of my childhood.
 Where I once delighted in the magical atmosphere of a snowy landscape, I now see terrifying disaster and possible broken bones when snow falls.
 Just this morning, as I attempted to make my car road worthy, I saw several children happily throwing snowballs and laughing.
 Just you wait, I thought bitterly; one day you will hate the snow and the circle of life will be complete.
 Slowly but surely, I am becoming a winter curmudgeon.